djgroen/flee/doc/FleeCSVTutorial.md

 C = 14

+### 3. Constructing the CSV files
-**3. **These filtering of conflict data from ACLED provides conflict location to use in simulation.
+These filtering of conflict data from ACLED provides conflict location to use in simulation.
 Use these data construct first **locations.csv** file that has format demonstrated below.

 **locations.csv**